Flourishing People Producing Thriving Enterprises

 Only regenerative managing produces a thriving trajectory for an enterprise as a matter of routine.

-In addressing managing’s challenge, we designing a whole new way of managing, a greenfield design, not one built up from anecdotes or anecdotally synthesized principles. or piecemeal foundation.
-With our objective approach – avoiding the deep-seated influences of conventional managing, interpreting correlation as causation and the survivorship bias of from past winners of the “thriving lottery” – we discovered a whole new basis for managing.
+In addressing managing’s challenge, we designed a whole new way of managing, a greenfield design, not one built up from anecdotes or anecdotally synthesized principles. or piecemeal foundation.
+With our objective approach – avoiding the deep-seated influences of conventional managing, interpreting correlation as causation and the survivorship bias of past winners of the “thriving lottery” – we discovered a whole new basis for managing.
 The managing we discovered regenerates the enterprise with the same vitalizing forces of creative destruction occurring outside the enterprise.
-We therefore called our new way of managing regenerative managing—managing producing regenerative enterprises sustaining their vitality indefinitely to make them capable of thriving forever.
+We, therefore, called our new way of managing regenerative managing—managing producing regenerative enterprises sustaining their vitality indefinitely to make them capable of thriving forever.

 The Regenerative Enterprise